-To qualify to spot an item of plant where a High Risk Licence class applies (I.e. forklift, slewing mobile crane, elevated work platform (boom length over 11m), applicants must provide a current Licence to Perform High Risk Work on that specific piece of plant.
+- To qualify to spot an item of plant where a High Risk Licence class applies (forklift, slewing mobile crane, elevated work platform (boom length over 11m, etc.), applicants must provide a current Licence to Perform High Risk Work on that specific piece of plant.

-To qualify to spot tip trucks, applicants must provide a Light Rigid class Heavy Vehicle Licence or greater, or Haul Truck Proof of Competency.
+- To qualify to spot for tip trucks, applicants must provide a Light Rigid class Heavy Vehicle Licence or greater, or Haul Truck Proof of Competency.

-After successfully completing the course, an electronic copy of statement of attainment will be issued by Star Training and Assessing.
-A Spotters Registration Card from EnergySafe Victoria (ESV) which is valid for 3 years and will be sent out by EnergySafe Victoria within approximately 3 weeks.
+After successfully completing the course, an electronic copy of a Statement of Attainment will be issued by Star Training and Assessing.
+A Spotters Registration Card which is valid for 3 years and will be sent out by EnergySafe Victoria (ESV) within approximately 3 weeks.

-Note: After 3 years participants must attend a Spotters Refresher course to remain current or otherwise they will lose their registration to observe as a Spotter.
+Note: To remain current, as per ESV requirements, after 3 years participants must complete a full Spotters course again, otherwise they will lose their registration to observe as a Spotter.